 Currently, the Foundation is working on raising funds for operating expenses for the new Technology Engagement Center [TEC].
-The TEC will be located on the Hobgood Elementary School campus and is scheduled to open early 2018.
+The TEC will be located on the Hobgood Elementary School campus which opened in August, 2018.

 Invest in our community's future by allocating your contribution to:

 - Expansion into new branch libraries and community technology centers.